Alexcs-hi/MeeUx/README.md

 - Infinite scrolling for smooth browsing
 - Tag 🏷️ search with autocomplete
 - Sort posts based on **Rating** , **Upload date** or **Score**
+- Download your favorite images/videos
+- Save posts to favorites

 ## 📸 Screenshots